KabalMcBlade/Vesper/README.md

 First render from the engine.
 <img src="./Screenshots/1.png">

-Second render from the engine, OBJ loaded.
+Second render from the engine, OBJ loaded using Phong shader rendering.
 <img src="./Screenshots/2.png">

-## Viewer

-For now, the demo simply loads a couple of cubes and two OBJ vases, adding a point light.
-It will evolve into a proper viewer in the future.

 ## LICENSE